Prayer beads: Hinduism

-Japamala are used for repetition of a mantra, for other forms of sādhanā or "spiritual exercise" and as an aid to meditation.
+Japamala are used for repetition of pure essence of mantras and scriptures, for other forms of sādhanā or "holistic spiritual exercise" and as an aid to meditation, yoga, to experience self-realization, harmony, peace, stability, and positivity in life.
 The most common mala have 108 beads.
 The most common materials used for making the beads are Rudraksha seeds (used by Shaivites) and Ocimum tenuiflorum (tulasi) stems (used by Vaishnavites).
-Shaivites believe that the Rudraksha Japa Mala epitomizes ancient wisdom and mystical energies, offering seekers a conduit to inner peace and spiritual harmony.
 Other materials such as metals, seeds of a lotus and pearls are also used to make the beads.

 While using the prayer beads, one bead is moved at a time until arriving to the terminal bead.
 Once the terminal bead is touched, the prayer beads are reversed and counted in the opposite direction.
 It is held in a particular manner using the middle finger and thumb only, deliberately avoiding the use of the index finger – considering it to be inauspiciousness.
 The user also covers the prayer beads with a cloth called bag called "gomukha."

 Hindu Japa mala prayer beads, made from Tulasi wood, with the head bead in the foreground.